WesH0use/AWS_Developer_Notes/Development.md

 **Load balancers build a highly available system**- Elastic Load Balancing provides fault tolerance for your applications by automatically balancing traffic across targets – Amazon EC2 instances, containers, IP addresses, and Lambda functions – in multiple Availability Zones while ensuring only healthy targets receive traffic.

+## X-Ray

+AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
+X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.

+You can use X-Ray to collect data across AWS Accounts.
+The X-Ray agent can assume a role to publish data into an account different from the one in which it is running.
+This enables you to publish data from various components of your application into a central account.